Best Dog Breeds Around the World

-Top 3 Countries for Border Collies: Belgium, Czech Republic, Australia
+Top 3 Countries for Border Collies: Belgium, Czechia, Australia

 The curly-haired poodle can come in a variety of sizes: standard-sized (medium), miniature-sized (small) and toy-sized (extra small, typically standing about 10 inches and weighing 15 to 17 pounds).
 Incredibly smart, poodles are considered aristocratic dogs by the AKC.

 The hair of a poodle is actually hypoallergenic, making it a good pet for those with allergies to pet dander.
 Indeed, poodles make great pets all around, as they become companions to their owners and have a long life, typically living 12 to 15 years.

 Top 3 Countries for Poodles: Argentina, Japan, Uruguay

 Though they're incredibly popular in some counties — including the U.S., where they're the No. 2 most-registered dog — German Shepherds are often feared, and there are restrictions on owning them in Ireland, Ukraine, Romania, Belarus and even some U.S. municipalities.